At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 A week later I went back to the cemetery with tulips.

 Yellow this time.
-Ava had always loved the bright ones because they looked “like flowers that knew a joke.”
-Mia used to insist on smelling every bouquet as if she were judging a contest.
+Ava had loved bright flowers because she said they looked like they knew a joke.
+Mia used to smell every bouquet as if she were judging a contest.

 The wind was softer than before.

-I knelt in the damp grass and set the flowers below their names.
+I knelt in the damp grass and laid the flowers beneath their names.

 “Hi, babies,” I whispered.
 “I know.
 I’m late.”